 Tornadoes can occur at any time of the year.

-In the southern states, peak tornado occurrence is in March through May, while peak months in northern states are during the summer.
+In southern states, peak tornado occurrence is March through May, while peak months in northern states are during the summer.

-Tornadoes are most likely between 3 and 9 p.m. but have been known to occur at all hours.
+Tornadoes are most likely between 3 and 9 p.m. but have occurred at all hours.

 Watches Versus Warnings